yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 #### SSH User

-To provision on-prem nodes with YugabyteDB, the Yugabyte Platform requires SSH access to these nodes.
-Unless you plan to provision the database nodes manually, this user needs to have _passwordless sudo permissions_ to complete a few tasks.
+To provision on-prem nodes with YugabyteDB, Yugabyte Platform requires SSH access to these nodes.
+Unless you plan to provision the database nodes manually, this user needs to have passwordless sudo permissions to complete a few tasks.

 If the SSH user requires a password for sudo access or the SSH user does not have sudo access, follow the steps in the [Manually provision nodes](#manually-provision-nodes) section.